ehmicky/test-each/README.md

 ### Input functions

-If an `input` is a `function`, it is fired once per iteration and its return value is used instead.
-The `function` is called with the same parameters as the `callback`.
+If an `input` is a `function`, each iteration fires it ans uses its return value instead.
+The `function` is called with the same arguments as the `callback`.

 <!-- eslint-disable no-empty-function, max-params -->